 Rationale: Involvement in research by healthcare providers improves the delivery and scrutiny of care and may improve the outcomes of healthcare, even when the patient receives a placebo.
-Parents also perceive units that have a significant research programme as offering high quality clinical care to their baby (35-37).
+Parents also perceive units that have a significant research programme as offering high quality clinical care to their baby ^(46,47).

-- All neonatal services and networks should engage in national / local research activities appropriate to their size and activity. - Each NNU should have a research strategy which includes developing the role of all perinatal staff in understanding research governance, and promoting, supporting and delivering research in accordance with their seniority, training and professional responsibilities.
+- All neonatal services and networks should engage in national / local research activities appropriate to their size and activity. - Each NNU should have a research strategy which includes developing the role of all perinatal staff in understanding research governance and promoting, supporting and delivering research in accordance with their seniority, training and professional responsibilities.
+Appropriate dedicated staff resource is crucial.